Killing of Dontre Hamilton: Firing of Manney

 The firing does not affect Manney's pending disability application.

 Lawsuit

 In 2014, Jovan Blacknell was retained by the family of Hamilton.
 In 2017, the Hamilton family received a 2.3 million dollar settlement from the City of Milwaukee.

 Protests

 Dontre's brother, Nate Hamilton, has also since co-founded the Coalition for Justice, an organization that has led rallies, marches, and street clean-ups.
-The Black Lives Matter movement has also protested Hamilton's death.
+The Black Lives Matter movement has also protested about Hamilton's death.

 Policy changes

 In the aftermath of Hamilton's death, "Hamilton's family members worked with Milwaukee Mayor Tom Barrett, the Police Department and other city leaders to have all officers receive Crisis Intervention Team training, considered the gold standard for working with people in psychiatric crisis, by 2017."

 Additionally, eight Milwaukee aldermen and a majority of the Milwaukee Common Council, called in December 2014 for equipping all city police officers with body cameras on an expedited basis.
 In October 2015, the Fire and Police Commission approved, by a 4–1 vote, a new policy requiring "most Milwaukee police officers to wear body cameras at all times while on duty, though they will not be required to have the devices always activated."
 A four-phase implementation process was developed, and officers began to wear the cameras in October 2015.
 However, following a similar police shooting of a Milwaukee black man in 2016, the Milwaukee Police Department was criticized for not submitting a review of its new patterns and practices.